How Does Acupressure Work?

 Acupressure follows the 5,000 years old concepts of Traditional Chinese

-is the elementary substance and vital life force.
+elementary substance and vital life force.
 It is also a synonym of "breath".
-The Qi evokes breath,
+The Qi evokes breath, movement

-movement and vital energy.
+and vital energy.
 It encompasses two complementary aspects: the Yin and the Yang.
-Without energy,
+Without energy, there is no

 It encompasses all the energies a body can pull: physical, mental,